 - Multifocal prescription glasses.
 The lenses in these products can correct both nearsightedness and farsightedness.

 Glasses are precise tools, and prescription versions rely on delicate measurements.
-If something isn't quite right, the light won't move as it should.
+If something is not quite right, the light will not move as it should.
 That can lead to:

 - Blurred vision.